cbfacademy/react-assessment/README.md

 ## Styling/Animation/Interactivity

-11. Add some animation to the books.
-Consider animating the selection and deselection of books
+11. Add some animation or transitions to the application, i.e.
+    - Consider animating the selection and deselection of books.
-1. An animated results count when the search returns more than one page of results.
+    - An animated results count when the search returns more than one page of results.
 1. Consider changing the look and feel of the search page compared to the personal books store
-1. Add a dark mode
+1. Add a dark mode to the app

 ## How to submit